Research output

 Proceedings papers (not peer-reviewed)

-Sandoval, S., Greeson, D., & Morzycki, M. (2023).
+Sandoval, S., Greeson, D., & Morzycki, M. (2022).
 Instrument Names, Bare Singulars, and Event Kinds.
-To appear in Proceedings of CLS 53
+In Proceedings of CLS 58.

 Forsythe, H., Greeson, D., & Schmitt, C. (2019).
 Learnability in Romance: How indirect input helps children acquire the contrast between null and overt subjects.
 In Proceedings of the 43rd Boston University Conference on Language Development (pp. 231-244).